sorting vanilla beans

 Vanilla bean harvesting is an intricate process that requires careful timing and technique to yield the highest quality beans.
-At NY Vanilla, we source our premium vanilla beans directly from farmers in Uganda who have perfected the vanilla cultivation process.
+At NY Vanilla, we source our premium vanilla beans directly from farmers in Uganda who have perfected the vanilla harvesting process.

 When to Harvest Vanilla Beans